HiSET Reading Study Guide: Introduction

-Welcome to the HiSET Language Arts: Reading test study guide!
+Welcome to the HiSET language arts: reading test study guide!
 In this guide, you will review content and strategies that will help you do your best on test day.
-That said, let’s jump in by examining the basics.
+Let’s jump in by examining the basics.

 The HiSET Language Arts: Reading Test | |